Protocol actors

 Permissioned and permissionless participation

-The protocol mixes permissioned and permissionless surfaces:
+The protocol mixes permissioned and permissionless entry points:

 Related